 - Any five additional units of sociology.

 - Junior qualifying examination.
-This requirement is satisfied by submitting a paper analyzing two research monographs in an area of substantive interest, preparatory to senior thesis work.
-Instructions are available on request and in the sociology folder on the courses server.
+This requirement is satisfied by submitting a paper analyzing two research articles in an area of substantive interest, preparatory to senior thesis work.
+Instructions are available on request.

 Recommended: Mathematics 141 is recommended and will apply to the Group III requirement.
 Further work in mathematics and in other fields in the Division of History and Social Sciences is strongly recommended for students planning to continue their studies at the graduate level or in professional schools.